 - You'll see the number of this footnote appear after the "above n " you typed earlier.

 As you insert more footnotes into the documents Word will automatically renumber the main footnote numbers as necessary.
-However, the numbers in the "Above n" cross-references need to be manually updated to reflect these changes.
+However, the numbers in the "above n" cross-references need to be manually updated to reflect these changes.
+This is easy!
 To update the cross-references:

 - Select all footnotes by clicking into any footnote and then press Control + A (Command + A on a Mac) on your keyboard.
 You'll notice that the cross-reference numbers in the footnotes are a slightly darker grey than the rest of the text, similar to the inserted EndNote citations.